 What is considered a dental emergency?

 If you’re struggling with a dental issue, the dentist should be your very first call.
 The bigger problem is when an issue occurs on a weekend, holiday, or middle of the night.
-This is when an emergency dentist vaughan can be valuable.
+This is when an emergency dentist nearby in Vaughan can be valuable.
 What’s important is to understand the difference between a routine dental issue and a real emergency.
 If you’re in severe pain, lost a tooth, or experiencing bleeding, these are emergencies.

 With many dental emergencies, quick treatment can actually save a tooth.
 However, in any situation, whether it’s a knocked-out tooth or a serious infection, immediate attention is absolutely necessary.